Build a Professional Portfolio Website

 Bringing Your Website to Life

 With your content and design in place, the next step is to build the website.
 You don’t need advanced coding skills to create a functional and visually appealing portfolio; there are plenty of website builders available that cater to all skill levels.
-Popular options include:
+We love Squarespace = Known for its sleek designs, offering affordable payment options.
+Do your research and find the right fit, price, and template suited to your practice.

 If you prefer more control or want to develop your coding skills, you can also consider building the website from scratch or collaborating with a web developer.
 Whichever route you choose, ensure the site is easy to navigate and loads quickly.